 CNUS in Bed-Stuy

 The Center for NuLeadership on Urban Solutions is now an autonomous and self-reliant research, policy, advocacy, service and training institution.
 It will long be remembered, however, as first and only public policy and academic center, housed in the largest public university system in the United States, whose staff was comprised of formerly incarcerated scholar-activists.
-It currently set-up as an inter-disciplinary global assembly space for student activists, policy makers, scholars, advocates and previously incarcerated professionals seeking to influence and change urban contemporary criminal punishment, public health, economic and social justice policy.
-It continues to grow stronger and do this serious work.
+It is currently designed as an interdisciplinary global assembly space for student activists, policy makers, scholars, advocates and previously incarcerated professionals seeking to influence and change urban contemporary criminal punishment, public health, economic and social justice policy.
+It continues to grow stronger and undertake this crucial work.